Marikina River

-The Marikina River (Ilog Marikina) is a river in eastern Metro Manila, Philippines.
-It is the largest tributary of the Pasig River, with headwaters located in the Sierra Madre Mountains in Rodriguez, Rizal province.
+The Marikina River (Ilog Marikina) is a waterway in eastern Metro Manila, Philippines.
+It is the largest tributary of the Pasig River, with headwaters in the Sierra Madre Mountains in what was known as Montalban, presently the municipality of Rodriguez, Rizal.

 The Marikina River used to be an important transport route during the Spanish colonial era, but its importance as a transport route diminished when the Philippines' national highway system became more established.
-The resulting lack of river boat traffic and the deforestation of the upland areas in what is now the Upper Marikina River Basin Protected Landscape contributed to the river's siltation, further reducing its value as a transport route.
+The resulting lack of river boat traffic and the deforestation of the upland areas in what is now the Upper Marikina River Basin Protected Landscape (UMRBPL) contributed to the river's siltation, further reducing its value as a transport route.

-Due to negligence and industrial development, the river has become very polluted, an act which recent Marikina administrations have attempted to address.

 The Marikina River system

 In the Pamitinan Protected Landscape located in Sitio Wawa, Brgy.
 San Rafael, in Rodriguez, the Marikina River is dammed by Wawa Dam, a structure built during the early 1900s to provide water for Manila.
 From Rodriguez, the river flows through San Mateo then to its namesake city of Marikina.
-In Pasig, the river meets the gates of the Manggahan Floodway, a controlled waterway used to prevent flooding in Manila during heavy rains by diverting most of the water of the Marikina toward Laguna de Bay instead of the Pasig River.
-Located 6.75 km downstream is the confluence of the Marikina and Pasig Rivers.
+In Pasig, the river meets the gates of the Manggahan Floodway, a controlled waterway used to prevent flooding in Manila during heavy rains by diverting most of the water of the Marikina towards Laguna de Bay instead of the Pasig River.
+Located 6.75 km downstream is the confluence of the Marikina and Pasig rivers.